GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-04_project3.md

 ```
 Use this model to predict occurrence probability using new forest cover data and evaluate predictions vs. observed presence in 2000–2018.

+Note: the new variables must have the same names as those in the model.

 How many quadrants have a > 70% occurrence probability?

 How many of the high-probability quadrants also have confirmed presence in 2000-2018?